Germandrummer92/ubuntustall/README.md

 * [PyCharm Community Edition](https://www.jetbrains.com/pycharm/)

-List may get longer whenever I find Tools I actually use.
+List may always get longer.

 ---

 #Usage

-For me to use the following way:
+For _me_ to use the following way:

 1. Create key.key with symmetric persisted git-crypt key.